-Management intends to raise capital through asset-based financing and/or the sale of its stock in a shareholder rights offering and/or private placements.
+Management intends to raise capital through asset-based financing and/or private placements.
 Management believes that with this financing, the Company will be able to generate additional revenues that will allow the Company to continue as a going concern.
 There can be no assurance that the Company will be successful in obtaining additional funding.